MIKE SMITH’S HOT HUNDRED UK HITS

 These are my personal favourite recordings from this particular year, listed in the order in which they entered the UK hit singles chart.
 You may not agree with my choices, but these were UK chart hits* that had plenty of air play on the music radio stations of the day, such as BBC Radio 1 and Radio Luxembourg.

-*two songs not a hit in the UK.
+*three songs not a hit in the UK.

 The Sweet was a British Glam Rock band that